-The blue vending machines which sell the public transportation passes accept cash, debit or credit card (VISA, MasterCard).
+The blue vending machines which sell public transportation passes accept cash, debit or credit card ( VISA, MasterCard).

 If for whatever reason your bank cards don’t work in the ticket machines, and you don’t have Canadian cash on hand, there are a couple of ATMsélocated just a few steps from the ticket vending machines.

-Language: If you don’t speak French, you can change the language of the vending machine to English with a push of a button.
+If you don’t speak French, you can easily change the language of the vending machine to English with a push of a button.

 It’s just a matter of choice.

-Keep in mind, If you choose to purchase a 7-day pass or monthly pass, you have no choice but to purchase the rechargeable OPUS card for an additional $6 CAD because these aren’t available for the non-reloadable paper ticket.
+Keep in mind; If you choose to purchase a 7-day pass or monthly pass, you have no choice but to buy the rechargeable OPUS card for an additional $6 CAD because these aren’t available for the non-reloadable paper ticket.

-Both the rechargeable OPUS card and one-time use non-reloadable paper card have a smart chip in them which means you just have to hold the card up to the card readers in the metro and on the bus.
+Both the rechargeable OPUS card and one-time use non-reloadable paper cards have a smart chip in them which means you simply hold the card up to the card readers in the metro and on the bus.
 You can also use the OPUS card to purchase train tickets.

-Exit Door 28 of Airport and walk towards the bus waiting area
+Exit Door 28 of the Airport and walk towards the bus waiting-area